top of page

 • Have two trusted friends lined up to care for your pets.

-• Consider an organization that, for a fee, will provide care and housing for your pets until they find them a good home.
+• Consider an organization such as a sanctuary that, for a fee, will provide care and housing for your pets until they find them a good home or for the remainder of their life.

 • The habits of each pet